g-veronika/g-veronika/README.md

 - 🌱 I’m currently learning JavaScript frameworks
 - 🤔 I’m looking for a job in Paris
 - 💬 Ask me about anything
-- 📫 How to reach me: mail and LinkedIn
+- 📫 How to reach me: mail
 - ⚡ Fun fact: Humans are the only animals that blush

 <br />